Man and Nature: Relationship Therapy Report

 In severing the relationship between Man and Nature, the implications of nature’s exploitation have become structurally underrepresented in modern ‘Man-made’ society.
 As such, Jan claims it stands to reason that entities such as trees and rivers that make up ecosystems, receive some (legal) representation in decisions about their future – and thus the future of everything and everyone intrinsically linked to them.

 Jan elaborated with an example of a vibrant ecosystem that has recently acquired the right to represent itself.
 The Wadden Sea in The Netherlands is a UNESCO World Heritage site and a dynamic ecosystem that is under threat due to pollution and gas extraction.
 By making the Wadden Sea its own legal entity, Dutch law has enabled it to own itself.
-As a result, the Wadden Sea enjoys legal representation and the governance to protect itself.
+As a result, the Wadden Sea officially enjoys legal representation and the governance to protect itself.

 SDB

 It may require a mental jump to consider giving rights to Nature.
-Yet, the more you understand the perspectives of different cultures, the more likely you are to appreciate our critical connection and interdependence with the world around us, and challenge the dichotomy of life and nature being different things.
+Yet, the more you understand the perspectives of different cultures, the more likely you are to appreciate our critical connection and interdependence with the world around us, and challenge the dichotomy of life and nature being seperate things.

 There is a clear and immediate need to cherish and learn from the rich diversity of human cultures that have evolved to build sustainable relationships with their surroundings.
 We have a richness of stories, answers, and philosophies that provide real solutions to live off and maintain countless ecosystems.
 In essence, indigenous cultures are a human treasure trove of our hardest earned knowledge: intelligence on how to achieve a healthy planet for present and future generations of all life.

+Her report was as expected.
 With an entitlement that goes without saying, it is business as usual as companies continue to gouge out ecosystems, but this time in the name of windmills and solar panels, and the destructive mining that these ‘green solutions’ demand.
 And while the alarming consequences of this hunt for metals and minerals remain comfortably distant for many, the effects are already catastrophic for not-in-my-backyard-millions and encroach on us all in a pending global climate disaster for our children.

 SDB